 The average price for townhouses for sale NYC in Downtown Manhattan was $9.2M or $2,000 per square foot where the average width was 21.4 feet and the average size was 4,674 square feet.

 The average width of a townhouse in NYC is 18 to 20 feet—the wider the townhouse, the more valuable it is.
-Townhouses wider than 25ft are considered luxury properties and are likely in the Luxury segment when analyzing townhomes.
 Anything narrower than this is considered hard to sell.
+Townhouses wider than 25ft are considered “trophy properties,” or mansions and are likely in the Luxury segment when analyzing townhomes.

 Most townhouses are more than 3,000 square feet, with some luxury townhomes as large as 10,000 square feet.
 The average size, however, is approximately 4,500 sq. ft.